Apply Your Learning

 Here are just a few examples of the experiences you’ll get in the Chemistry and Physics program:

-- Apply to live in the Faculty of Science Residence Learning Community and take what you are learning in the classroom into your everyday life.
+- Apply to live in the Faculty of Science Residence Living Learning Community and take what you are learing in the classroom into your everyday life.

-- Attend the Canadian Undergraduate Physics Conference or the Canadian Conference for Undergraduate Women in Physics as a student delegate.
+- Attend the Southern Ontario Undergraduate Student Chemistry Conference (SOUSCC), the Canadian Society for Chemistry (CSC) Conference, the Canadian Undergraduate Physics Conference or the Canadian Conference for Undergraduate Women in Physics as a student delegate.

-Check out the Chemistry Experience Guide and Physics Experience Guide.
+Check out the Chemistry Experience and Career Guide and Physics Experience and Career Guide.